Prison social worker who survived child sex abuse tries to save program for female inmates

 Hughes said she did so well in the Family Violence program, supervisors made her a facilitator for the other inmates.

-When the program recently ended, she was assigned to a Porter’s job.
+When the program recently ended, she was assigned to a porter’s job.

-Hughes has been taking college courses and hopes to get a bachelor’s degree before her prison term is finishes in 2028 or 2029.
+Hughes has been taking college courses and hopes to get a bachelor’s degree before her prison term is finished in 2028 or 2029.

 She calls her grandparents everyday and reassures them, telling them the 15 years behind bars “probably saved me” from a bad lifestyle.